swiss-territorial-data-lab/proj-borderpoints/README.md

     - If ground truth is available, format the labels according to the requirements of the STDL's object detector and clip the maps to the bounding box of the ground truth,
     - Generate a vector layer with the information of the subtiles dividing the maps into square tiles of 512 or 256 pixels,
     - Clip the map to the subtiles.
-* Detect the border points with the STDL's object detector.
-The necessary documentation is available in the [associated GitHub repository](https://github.com/swiss-territorial-data-lab/object-detector)
+* Detection of the border points with the STDL's object detector: the necessary documentation is available in the [associated GitHub repository](https://github.com/swiss-territorial-data-lab/object-detector)
 * Post-processing: produce one file with all the detections formatted after the experts' requirements.
     - `post_processing.py`: the detections are filtered by their confidence score and ...
     - `point_matching.py`: the detections are matched with the points of the cadastral surveying for areas where it is not fully updated yet,